Myanmar police file charges against Aung San Suu Kyi after coup

 The NLD made no immediate comment.
 A party official said on Tuesday he had learned she was under house arrest in the capital, Naypyidaw, and was in good health.

-The party said earlier in a statement that its offices had been raided in several regions and it urged authorities to stop what it called unlawful acts after its election victory.
+The party said its offices had been raided in several regions and it urged authorities to stop what it called unlawful acts after its election victory.

-Staff at scores of government hospitals across the country of 54 million people stopped work or wore red ribbons as part of a civil disobedience campaign.
+Staff at government hospitals across the country of 54 million people stopped work or wore red ribbons as part of a civil disobedience campaign.

 The newly formed Myanmar Civil Disobedience Movement said doctors at 70 hospitals and medical departments in 30 towns had joined the protest.
-It accused the army of putting its interests above a coronavirus outbreak that has killed more than 3,100 people in Myanmar, one of the highest tolls in Southeast Asia.
+It accused the army of putting its interests above a coronavirus outbreak that has killed more than 3,100 people, one of the highest tolls in Southeast Asia.

+“The first vaccines arrived in Myanmar only last week and the response to the COVID-19 pandemic must remain a priority for the foreseeable future,” the U.N.’s Dujarric said.

 “We really cannot accept this,” said 49-year-old Myo Myo Mon, who was among the doctors who stopped work to protest.